Germinating the seeds

 When the seedlings are a month old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedling in each pot.

-Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-I use General Hydroponics Flora fertilizer, using 1 teaspoon/gallon (5 mL per 4 liters).
+Fertilizing -- Feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
 After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients (I use this).
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 On older plants, it's normal for an older leaf to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone, or the plant may need more nitrogen fertilizer.